Jense5/mp3-downloader/README.md

 #### Description

 It should be easy to use it.
 It downloads the selected track in the current working directory.
+You shouldn't care about arguments, he'll figure it out.

 ```
 $ download avicii waiting for love